DCurrent/openbor/README.md

 ### Current Members

 #### Damon Caskey (2007-)
-Project manager, lead programmer, and site owner of the OpenBOR community.
-Primary contributions are feature additions to core engine, scripting, general development, and organization.
+OpenBOR project manager and site owner of the OpenBOR community.
+Primary contributions are core engine and scripting development, code cleanup, and organization.
+Main focus is keeping OpenBOR future proof and modular by replacing specialized hardcoding and overlap with generalized features that allow for more author creativity.

 #### Plombo (2009-)
 A developer who prefers to work on OpenBOR's supporting libraries and platform-specific backends.
 Known for maintaining the Wii port, writing the GPU-accelerated video code for Wii and OpenGL, and a few engine features.

+#### White Dragon (2016-)
+A long time module author and extremely knowledgeable coder who joined the development team in 2016 and immediately began making an impact.
+White Dragon generally focuses on level and menu properties, but has branched out into various other facets of the engine over time.

+### Former members and contributors

-#### uTunnels (2007-)
+#### uTunnels (2007-2014)
 Among many other powerful additions, contributed the original scripting engine to OpenBOR, single handedly breaking nearly every single limitation module authors faced.

-### Former members and contributors
+While not officially retired, uTunnels presence became gradually more infrequent before stopping altogether in early 2014.

 #### Anallyst (2011)
 This developer's work centered mainly around trimming the fat and optimizing the codebase.